vuebro/loader-sfc-example/README.md

 Learn more about the recommended Project Setup and IDE Support in the [Vue Docs TypeScript Guide](https://vuejs.org/guide/typescript/overview.html#project-setup).

-# @vuebro/sfc-loader
+# @vuebro/loader-sfc

 This project was created using the following command:

 ```
-npm create vite@latest sfc-loader-example -- --template vue-ts
+npm create vite@latest loader-sfc-example -- --template vue-ts
 ```

-Further modifications were made to it to demonstrate how to use the `@vuebro/sfc-loader` package, which enables dynamic loading of Vue SFC files and their compilation directly in the browser:
+Further modifications were made to it to demonstrate how to use the `@vuebro/loader-sfc` package, which enables dynamic loading of Vue SFC files and their compilation directly in the browser:

 1. The following packages were added to the package.json file: